emilianoyoung/ai/_posts/_archive/2019-11-26-clarification-health-care-artificial-intelligence-story.md

 ---
 category: news
 title: "Clarification: Health Care-Artificial Intelligence story"
 excerpt: "Artificial intelligence is spreading into health care, often as software or a computer program capable of learning from large amounts of data and making predictions to guide care or help patients.
-It already detects an eye disease tied to diabetes and does ..."
+It already detects an eye disease tied to diabetes and does other behind-the-scenes work like helping doctors interpret MRI scans and other imaging ..."
 publishedDateTime: 2019-11-26T19:42:00Z
 sourceUrl: https://apnews.com/49877aba863e4f5199d0a22d68966bcc
 type: article